White settlement in Zimbabwe before 1923: British settlement

-In 1890 Rhodes used this fact to justify sending the Pioneer Column of white settlers, protected by well-armed British South Africa Police (BSAP), the BSAC's own paramilitary force.
+In 1890 Rhodes used this fact to justify sending the Pioneer Column of European settlers, protected by well-armed British South Africa Police (BSAP), the BSAC's own paramilitary force.
 Rhodes said they hoped to start a "new Rand" from the ancient gold mines of Mashonaland.
 The gold had been largely depleted, and the settlers became farmers.
 Rhodes declared that Lobengula had never really conquered the Shona, so he proclaimed Mashonaland as independent of Matabeland, exploiting tribal rivalries to cement the British settlers' occupation.

 Rhodes provoked the neighbouring Ndebele into war, and the BSAP defeated them in the First Matabele War (1893–94).
 Lobengula won the battle of the Shangani Patrol but he died while fleeing north; with the Ndebele defeat, immigration of more Europeans increased greatly.
 John Moffat belatedly realised that he had been used by Rhodes and opposed the war.
 The British government suspected that Rhodes knew that the gold was depleted and that Rhodes' primary aim was to settle Mashonaland and Matabeleland all along.
 After that and the Jameson Raid on the Transvaal, they did not trust him to the same extent.

-Soon after the Jameson Raid, the Ndebele and Shona rose up in rebellion against the encroachment on their native lands by white settlers, a struggle known in Zimbabwe as the First Chimurenga.
+Soon after the Jameson Raid, the Ndebele and Shona rose up in rebellion against the encroachment on their native lands by European settlers, a struggle known in Zimbabwe as the First Chimurenga.
 Europeans called it the Second Matabele War (1896–97).
 The BSAP defeated them again.
 The American scout Frederick Russell Burnham killed Mlimo, the Ndebele leader of the rebellion.
 Soon after Rhodes entered unarmed into the Ndebele stronghold in Matobo Hills and persuaded the impi to lay down their arms, effectively ending the Second Matabele War.
-The Ndebele and Shona became subject to the Rhodes administration, which led to the land distribution favouring whites and displacing Shona, Ndebele and other Black African people.
+The Ndebele and Shona became subject to the Rhodes administration, which led to the land distribution favouring Europeans and displacing Shona, Ndebele and other Black African people.
 Land holdings in Zimbabwe continue to be a controversial issue.